LaurentRDC/personal-website/posts/bulma-pandoc-filter.md

 ---
 title: Example of a Pandoc filter to abstract away CSS framework quirks
 date: 2018-09-12
+summary: A blog post on using a Pandoc filter to help integrate the Bulma CSS framework into this website.
 ---

 To make this static website render correctly on both desktop and mobile, I've decided to 'upgrade' my setup to use the [Bulma CSS framework](https://bulma.io).
 This introduced a problem I did not anticipate.